ibelab/tatiana-android-app/README.md

 - offset relative to the central strike
 - type of option

-The set of parameters may differ dependin
+The set of parameters may differ depending o